 The Scrubbing Bubbles disposable toilet cleaner was born.
 It took a fringe behavior and accelerated it into the mainstream, with everyday consumers saying, “A must in every bathroom!”, “Least gross method of toilet cleaning” and “Saved me from a nervous breakdown”.

 Large sales figures & positive reviews have made the product a must have for consumers.
-With almost 11,000 ratings on Amazon the product scores a hefty 4.7/5.0.
+With over 12,500 ratings on Amazon the product scores a hefty 4.7/5.0.

 Everyone is referring to the Sense Worldwide work as gold standard.